 How insulated lunch bags and boxes help keep food fresh

 Insulated lunch bags and lunch boxes help keep food cool and fresh by protecting them from the temperature of the air outside.
 So if you take food directly out of the fridge and put it in an insulated lunch box the temperature inside the lunch box will drop to lower than that of the air outside.

-They don’t act as a chiller though so you need to make sure food is cold first and you don’t put just cooked food in that hasn’t been chilled.
+They don’t act as a chiller though so you need to make sure food is cold first and you don’t put just cooked food or perishable food in that hasn’t been chilled.